fablabnk/HagiwoMixer/README.md

 The repo contains the KiCad files for manufacturing the printed circuit board and front panel for a 4-channel Eurorack active mixer, based on the one Hagiwo assembled by hand [here](https://note.com/solder_state/n/nffc1a33053be).
 This project is a simpler precursor to building a Eurorack module with a Daisy Seed, in order to hone my skills and go one-time through the PCB manufacture process.

-# Still to pay attention to!
-(A.K.A. the TODO list)

-- PROBLEM: it's the main board not the panel that needs to be mirrored - how to do this?
-See [here](https://www.reddit.com/r/KiCad/comments/sazql5/is_there_a_mirror_tool_for_flipping_the_pcb_layout/)
-- do the connections on my pots go downwards onto the board?
-- the thonkiconn screws should also how
-- component heights should be such that they all poke through the front panel at the same height (check with 3D model)
-- Note: our screw holes on the panel template are not perfectly placed! complete the mounting holes section in the table below

 # Aims / Design Constraints

 For this design I am aiming to: